profoundcollective/website/_posts/2024-01-09-on-mob-programming-part-two.md

 <br/>

-### If we're utilizing a software teaming or mob-based approach, we see the following:
+<h1>If we're utilizing a software teaming or mob-based approach, we </h1>see the following:

 Continuous code review effectively eliminates typos and simple errors in the code at the time it is written.
 It also encourages open conversation between the developers, analysts, business, testers, users, and anyone else on the team.
 This leads to inherent quality and no wait time when questions arise.